Student Health and Well-Being

 The Integrated Pest Management (IPM) Program employed by HCPSS is a proactive monitoring-based approach to insect, rodent, nuisance wildlife, and weed problems.
 Our program follows the Maryland Department of Agriculture (MDA) regulations for IPM in schools, and our IPM plan is approved by and submitted to the MDA.
 HCPSS facilities are monitored at least once a month to determine the need for pest control and the proper identification of any pest problem.
 The grounds are monitored on a regular basis by staff during routine maintenance.

 If it is determined that control of an identified pest is necessary, the first methods used are alternatives to pesticide applications.
 The exterior landscape IPM program relies on proactive practices such as proper plant selection, pruning, certified seed use, and proper mowing and irrigation techniques.
 The urban/facilities program relies on non-chemical methods such as exclusion, trapping and sanitation to manage pest problems and reduce the need for pesticides.
-After non-chemical means are exhausted, or in the event an infestation requires an emergency treatment for the safety and/or health of students, staff, visitors or the educational environment, pesticide use be approved for use as a last resort.
+After non-chemical means are exhausted, or in the event an infestation requires emergency treatment for the safety and/or health of students, staff, visitors, or the educational environment, pesticide use should be approved for use as a last resort.

 Whenever pesticides are used, the least-toxic effective pesticide is applied.
 In addition, applications are made in places and at times that limit the chance for human exposure to any pesticide material.
 No pesticide application will be made without prior identification of a pest and pest problem, the meeting of some threshold, and the determination that non-chemical means have been exhausted.